wingmingchan/php-cascade-ws-ns-examples/README.md

 <ul>
 <li>asset-class-test-code: code used to test various Asset classes.</li>
 <li>recipes: Task-oriented programs</li>
-<li>working-with-AssetOperationHandlerService: Examples showing how to use the AssetOperationHandlerService alone to write low-level code.</li>
+<li>working-with-AssetOperationHandlerService: Examples showing how to use the AssetOperationHandlerService class alone to write low-level code.</li>
 <li>xml_feed: Examples related to XML and feeds.</li>
 </ul>